luckyendey/CSSynergyX.AppSearch/README.md

 ## Summary

-The **SynergyX AppSearch** is a powerful addon designed to enhance the user experience within Exact Synergy Enterprise.
+The **SynergyX AppSearch** is a simple addon designed to enhance the user experience within Exact Synergy Enterprise.
 This addon provides a seamless search functionality, allowing users to quickly locate applications by typing in a search box.

 ## Installation